paconte/django-assestment-1/README.md

     source .venv/abacum/bin/activate
     ```

-Once you have your environment ready run:
+Once you have your environment ready start the application with:

     ```sh
     make runserver
+    ```

+or run your tests with:

+    ```sh
+    make test
     ```

 ## CLI usage